Xanthognarh/WebWidgets/README.md

 Chat Commands:
 - `!newvote`: Resets votes and user blacklist, shows the chart
 - `!newvote min-max`: Resets votes and user blacklist, shows the chart and set range.
-Example for negative values: `!newvote -3--1`
+Example for negative values: `!newvote -3--1`; Min/Max can be letters (case-insensitive)
 - `!stopvote`: Disables new entries (freeze the current view)
 - `!continuevote`: Allows new entries, old votes are still valid and the old user blocklist will be used.
 - `!voteagain`: Allows all users to submit new votes.
 These votes are added to the old votes.